 How Elaine Can Help

-I am an IFS Therapist (Level 1), currently in the process of completing my IFS Certification.
-While there are many informal ways to learn to apply IFS, the only formal way is by completing IFS Level 1 through the IFS Institute, involving over 100 hours of intensive training over a 6-months period.
-IFS therapists trained by the IFS institute are listed in this directory – https://ifs-institute.com/practitioners.
+I am a Certified IFS Therapist Level 2.
+While there are many informal ways to learn to apply IFS, the only formal way is by completing IFS Level 1 through the IFS Institute, involving over 100 hours of training over 6 months.
+IFS Certification is a complex and challenging process requiring demonstrating competence in IFS model through completing continuous education training, individual and group supervision, and passing a review of an actual session with a client.
 In my practice, I love to use IFS therapy (Parts Work) to help clients address and process deeply-held shame, grief, self-esteem, childhood trauma, and other distress, in a gentle and non-invasive way.
 We explore and address complex issues and emotions that manifest when clients encounter external and internal stresses that impact their emotional well-being.